This content is from the Refugee Health Bulletin, a weekly email from the Washington State Department of Health's Refugee Health Program.

 A coalition of health and service providers in Washington State have joined together to promote health equity for refugees, asylees and immigrants.
 This group was previously called the New Arrivals Working Group (NAWG), and was cited in the American Journal of Public Health as an example of innovative collaboration on behalf of refugees.

-Information about refugees and the refugee resettlement process from Bridging Refugee Youth & Children’s Services (BRYCS).
+Information about refugees and the refugee resettlement process with a special look at child-specific issues, from Bridging Refugee Youth & Children’s Services (BRYCS).

 The Spring 2016 issue of the Harvard Public Health Review offers multiple articles on the topic of refugee health.